Icelandic Police: Origins

-Post 1900
+Post-1900

 In 1933 Alþingi passed the Police Act which provided state participation in financing of police forces.
 This was done mostly in response to the threat of a communist revolution, whose capabilities had become apparent in a violent attempt to force the decisions of the Reykjavík city council, where a large part of the police forces went out of action as a result of physical injury.
 The act also authorized the Minister of Justice and Ecclesiastical affairs to call out reserves in critical situations.

 In 1972 the state took over command of law enforcement in Iceland, creating the National Police and in 1977 State Criminal Investigation Police started operations under a special Director.
 The State Investigation Police took over investigations of criminal activities that previously were under the control of the Reykjavík Criminal Court and police commissioners in the Capital Region.
 The National Commissioner of the Police was formed in 1997, and the State Criminal Investigation Police was decommissioned.

-First and only shooting death
+2013 Árbær shooting

-On December 2, 2013, a person died due to an armed police operation for the first and currently only time in Iceland's history.
-Police had responded to reports of shotgun fire in an apartment in Árbær, a Reykjavík suburb.
+On 2 December 2013, a person died due to an armed police operation for the first and currently only time in Iceland's history.
+Police had responded to reports of shotgun fire in an apartment in Árbær, a neighborhood of Reykjavík.
 Initially tear gas was used in an attempt to subdue the gunman, a 59-year-old man, but it failed to affect him.

 When the special police unit entered the apartment in question, two officers were injured by shotgun fire.
 One officer was holding a ballistic shield which was hit.
 The other officer was hit in the head, but was wearing a ballistic helmet.
 Two officers with ballistic shields and pistols returned four shots, two of them striking the gunman.
 The gunman was taken to the hospital but pronounced dead upon arrival.
 National Police Commissioner Haraldur Johannessen immediately apologised to the man's family, calling the incident "unprecedented".
 The shooter's motives were not immediately clear, though some neighbours reported the gunman was making threats towards them.
 An investigation into this incident was launched, and the guns involved on all sides were seized.
 Counseling was offered to the officers involved.
 This still remains as the first and currently only shooting death involving the Icelandic Police in Iceland's history.